Sai284/WearWellWardrobe/README.md

 # WearWellWardrobe

+please unzip the file and follow the setup instructions below to run the website

 Main Program built for JH03 Joint Honours project.

 An innovative app promoting sustainable clothing management, designed specifically for UK households.​